Emojle: Solving Wordle by Emoji Alone

 Background and Motivation

-Josh Wardle’s game Wordle, hosted at powerlanguage.co.uk, is a word guessing game.
+Josh Wardle’s game Wordle, originating at powerlanguage.co.uk, and now hosted at the New York Times, is a word guessing game.
 Players have six tries to guess the five-letter English word; each guess must be a valid word.
 The letters are then marked: yellow (blue in color-blind mode) for a letter that is in the word but in the wrong position, and green (orange in color-blind mode) for a correct letter in the right position.
 Only one puzzle is available per day, though all 2,315 puzzles (October 2021 to October 2027) are known via the game’s posted code.

 Wordle’s popularity is due in part to the clever social media trick of encouraging users to post their spoiler-free guesses: rather than posting the words, the app encourages sharing a grid of emoji.
 In this way, as The Verge’s James Vincent points out, “each grid tells a story with wonderful concision.
 With just 30 squares and three colors, Wordle’s emoji results convey narratives of luck, frustration, perseverance, and failure; each grid a miniature story, like a landscape painted in a matchbox.”
 From the shape of the squares, a reader can tell how quickly a solution came—or how close the player came without a victory.